Orymbek Zhautykov: Further research and later years

 Zhautykov would work as a senior researcher from 1951 to 1965 during which he wrote many pieces of mathematical works mainly focussing on the stability and solutions of differential equations/systems of differential equations.
 In addition to this Zhautykov would write mathematical biographies commemorating the birthdays or deaths of mathematicians.
-Zhautykov's first in this series would be on Lyapunov, who's work he had focussed on for his earlier thesis.
+Zhautykov's first in this series would be on Lyapunov, whose work he had focussed on for his earlier thesis.

 In 1958 he wrote one of the most advanced Kazakh-language textbooks on analysis for the time, giving access to mathematical resources at a level which was not readily available to Kazakh speaking students.

 Zhautykov would also publish many papers on solutions and uniqueness of solutions of infinite systems of differential equations.
 In 1961 Zhautykov received a Doctorate for his thesis Study of infinite systems of differential equations (Russian).
 Defending his thesis, Zhautykov became a professor.
 On 29 May 1962 he was given the title of an academician of the Academy of Sciences of the Kazakh SSR.
 Through his dedication to the study of differential equations he headed the Laboratory of Differential Equations from 1965 to 1987.